-Lisa earned a J.D. from St. John’s University School of Law, where she served as an Article & Notes Editor for the American Bankruptcy Institute Law Review and an Associate Competition Director for the Moot Court Honor Society.
-She received her B.A. from Pennsylvania State University.
+Lisa earned her Juris Doctor from St. John’s University School of Law, where she served as an Article & Notes Editor for the American Bankruptcy Institute Law Review and an Associate Competition Director for the Moot Court Honor Society.
+She received her bachelor’s degree from Pennsylvania State University.

 Lisa is an active member of the New York City Bar Association and currently serves on the Association’s National Moot Court Competition Committee.